 When was the last time someone complimented or criticized you?
-Words hold power and can motivate you to work harder for success or discourage you to give up in defeat.
+Words hold power and can motivate you to work harder for success or discourage you so that you give up in defeat.
 The words you say hold power, too.
-That’s why you never want to say these six things to someone who is recovering from an addiction.
+That’s why you never want to say these six things to a recovering addict.

 1. You Must Be So Tired of Going to Meetings

 Sobriety meetings through Alcoholics Anonymous or Narcotics Anonymous teach the recovering addicts how to live without their substance of choice.
 While you may not understand the importance of attending regular meetings, many recovering addicts use the testimonies, encouragement, and sponsorship as lifelines.
 Whether your recovering friend attends multiple meetings every day or one every once in a while, support their meeting attendance and commitment to living a new and improved lifestyle.

 Some addicts can successfully fight their addiction without professional treatment.
 In my experience, though, that’s rare.
 Therapy helps an addict understand why they became addicted, learn strategies to resist triggers and discover how to express emotions in a healthy way.
 Like you wouldn’t tell someone with diabetes to stop seeing the endocrinologist, don’t discourage a recovering addict from seeing a therapist.

 3. Let’s Just Meet for One Drink

 Maybe you can handle a beer or two.
 Your recovering friend can’t.
 Whether they were an alcohol or drug addict, one drink could trigger a full-blown relapse.
 I encourage friends and family members of recovering addicts to stay away from beer and bars.
 Host business meetings, fun celebrations, and social gatherings in a healthy location as you support rather than hinder a recovering addict.